-Liver fluke (Fasciola hepatica) only occurs where the intermediate host (lymnaeid snails) are present.
-These snails are found where there are slow-moving creeks, swamps or springs and they can survive in mud when water flow temporarily stops.
+Liver fluke (Fasciola hepatica) only occurs where the intermediate host (the freshwater snails: Austropeplea (Lymnaea) tomentosa and in warmer areas, Pseudosuccinia (Lymnaea) columella are present.
+These snails are found where there are slow-moving creeks, swamps, springs or shallow irrigation channels and they can survive in mud when water flow temporarily stops.
 However, the snail is not necessarily present in all such areas.

 Liver fluke may not be present on all paddocks or properties in a ‘flukey’ locality.

 Roundworms are often specific to one type of animal, but liver fluke can infect many species including cattle, sheep, goats, alpacas and horses, as well as humans and wild animals.

 Grazing management can help prevent liver fluke infection.
 Unfortunately, there is currently no effective method to breed for host resistance to liver fluke.